 The conduct of a Preliminary Hearing varies from County to County and from Courthouse to Courthouse.
 Generally, Preliminary Hearings are short and relaxed rules of evidence apply.
 Preliminary Hearings are much more common in Cook County whereas they are much less likely in DuPage County, Kane County, and Lake County.
 DuPage County, Kane County, and Lake County rarely hold Preliminary Hearings in felony cases.
 They regularly go to Grand Juries to indict defendants in criminal cases.

 James Dimeas is a nationally-recognized, award-winning, Preliminary Hearing lawyer.
-James Dimeas has been handling Preliminary Hearings throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
-James Dimeas has been recognized as a “Best DUI Attorney.”
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
+James Dimeas has been handling Preliminary Hearings throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas was been recognized as a “Best DUI Attorney.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any Preliminary Hearing lawyer in the United States.